ros2/ros2_documentation/source/How-To-Guides/Ament-CMake-Python-Documentation.rst

    <test_depend>ament_cmake_pytest</test_depend>

-Say the package has a file structure looks like below, with tests in the ``tests`` folder.
+Say the package has a file structure like below, with tests in the ``tests`` folder.

 .. code-block::